 Through innovative, inter-disciplinary faculty research projects, GRASP leverages unique collaborations across fields to advance the knowledge base of robotics.
 The GRASP Laboratory is an agile and flexible robotics research space defined by its scholarly and creative approach to robotics, science, and technology.

 DIVERSITY STATEMENT: We believe that our research in GRASP is better with a diverse team in a collaborative environment.
-We embrace and encourage our lab members’ differences in age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make our lab members who they are.
+We embrace and encourage our lab members’ differences in age, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make our lab members who they are.
 In recognition of the importance of collaboration, we do not abide intolerance, disrespectful or hurtful behavior.

 The GRASP Lab operates as a hub for connecting our research with the venture capital that entrepreneurs provide.
 The GRASP team is devoted to advancing innovation in robotics that results in new products and services.
 The Lab builds partnerships with startups, and other collaborators that align with Penn's initiatives in innovation, and create opportunities to further impact the societal advantages of robotics.